FormidableLabs/freactal/README.md

 Its important to notice here that `Child` was able to access state values from both its `Parent` and its `GrandParent`.
 All state keys will be accessible from the `Child`, unless there is a key conflict between `Parent` and `GrandParent` (in which case `Parent` "wins").

 This pattern allows you to co-locate your code by feature, rather than by function.
-In other words, if you're out a new feature for your application, all of that new code - UI, state, effects, etc - can go in one place, rather than scattered across your code-base.
+In other words, if you're rolling out a new feature for your application, all of that new code - UI, state, effects, etc - can go in one place, rather than scattered across your code-base.

 Because of this, refactoring becomes easier.
 Want to move a component to a different part of your application?
 Just move the directory and update the import from the parents.
 What if this component accesses parent state?
 If that parent is still an anscestor, you don't have to change a thing.
 If it's not, moving that state to a more appropriate place should be part of the refactor anyway.